 If your child needs to stay at home but is well enough to engage with school work please have a go at some of these activities on the first two days.
+Please send us an update on Tapestry to let us know how they have got on.
 Should they be absent from school for longer than two days, we will send you a daily Tapestry post with suggested activities - as far as possible these will be the same, or similar, to those which we are doing in the classroom.

 Physical Development: Can you practise writing your name as neatly as you can?
 How many different colours can you use?

 There is a gorgeous version of the story to be found here: https://www.bbc.co.uk/iplayer/episode/b08mp5wv/cbeebies-presents-ballets-goldilocks-and-the-three-bears

 Can you move and dance like the different characters?

 PSED: In class we are learning lots about taking turns.
 Can you complete an activity with your family where you have to take turns?
 Maybe play a game, do a jigsaw or create a picture together!